Kelvin Grove – Vancouver, British Columbia

 tube worms, (cloud, chimney, and yellow boring sponges), shrimp, prawns,

-rockfish, shiner perch, lincod painted and kelp greenligs, zoanthid
+rockfish, shiner perch, lincod painted and kelp greenligs, zoanthid colonies,

 red and green urchins, slippered and California cucumbers, warty tunicates,

 sea peaches, lined chiltons, decorator and umbrella crabs, vermilion and

 This site is frequented by those training for competition freediving.

 There is a permanent line that has been place that bottoms out at around 170ft.

 This site is ideal for such training as the bottom drops off quickly.
 This